 Reservoir Operations and Watershed Monitoring

 The Catskill/Delaware system supplies the vast majority of New York City's water.
-Forecasting reservoir levels in this system is one of the most important and most difficult tasks DEP faces in the operation of the water supply.
+Forecasting reservoir levels in this system is one of the most important and most difficult tasks we face in the operation of the water supply.
 Reservoir levels are primarily determined by the balance between streamflow into the reservoirs, diversions (withdrawals) for water supply, and releases to maintain appropriate flows in the rivers below the dams.
 Streamflow is affected by rain and snowmelt, both of which are hard to predict accurately.
-DEP is harnessing new technology and a variety of resources to better predict and manage our water supply.